Python Flask Best Practices: 1) Project Initialization

 Let’s Build

-Personal preference: I like managing dependencies via a requirements.txt
+Personal preference: I like managing dependencies via a requirements.txt.
+Use your preferred approach if you like.

 requirements.txt

-|
+| |

 Brief notes: